MarcoLodini/windows365/Windows365/roles.md

 For specific responsibilities, see the [Responsibilities table](#responsibilities).

 This document applies only to Windows 365 and doesn't apply to any other Microsoft online services or products, including the Windows operating system.
-This document doesn't supersede any product terms or the service level agreeement (SLA) for Windows 365.
+This document doesn't supersede any product terms or the service level agreement (SLA) for Windows 365.
 For more information, see the [Windows 365 Service Description](/office365/servicedescriptions/windows-365-service-description/windows-365-service-description) and [SLA](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services).

 ## Shared interest ownership

-Some configurations and components are deployed by Microsoft during the initial provisioning of a Cloud PC.
+Microsoft deploys some configurations and components during the initial provisioning of a Cloud PC.
 After deployment, customers are responsible for their ongoing management and configuration.
 Examples of such configurations and components include:

 - Microsoft 365 Apps.
 - Multimedia redirection plug-in.